abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Like $Z_3$, $Z_1$ and $Z_2$ are cyclic.

-Group/monoid products
+## Group/monoid products
-===

 We already saw a lot of commutative groups that are also cyclic, but we didn't see any commutative groups that are *not* cyclic.
 So let's examine some of those like.
 Here, instead of looking into individual examples, we will present the general way in which commutative non-cyclic groups are produced --- it is by uniting cyclic groups using the concept of *group product*.

-Given any two groups, we can combine them to create a third group, comprised of all possible pairs of elements from the two groups and of the sum of all their actions.
+> Given any two groups, we can combine them to create a third group, comprised of all possible pairs of elements from the two groups and of the sum of all their actions.
+{: .definition}

 Let's see how the resulting group looks after taking the product of the following two groups (which, having just two elements and one operation, are both isomorphic to $Z_2$).
 To make it easier to imagine them, we can think of the first one as based on the vertical reflection of a figure and the second, as the horizontal reflection.